 I recently had the opportunity to try out the carry on in the blue version while taking a 6 day trip overseas.
 Overall, the suitcase was really great and performed very well.
 It doesn’t have all the tech features that some competitors have, but it is priced really well and it is quite a stylish piece of luggage.

-Read on for my full thoughts on the Away carry on.
+Keep reading for my full thoughts on the Away carry on…

 Away’s founders, who include Warby Parker and Casper alums, are up front about joining the movement of “direct-to-consumer” high quality products at fair prices.
 The team emphasizes that in creating their brand, they’ve cut out the middleman but still use the same high quality materials at other brands, for a significantly lower price.
 With research that included asking “thousands of people how they pack” and visiting factories all over the world to find the best materials, the Away team has spared no thought in crafting their carry-on.